Hello my dear friends, how was your weekend?

 So after the last coat of spray paint, I did a little recreational sanding.

-And lets just say it is so good for the soul to do a little rec sanding.
+Let’s just say it is really good for the soul to do a little recreational sanding.

-I took out some aggressions on this baby.
+I took out some deep-seated aggressions on this baby.

 We owe our crappy state more money in taxes???